 - Adaptation Dye-Job: The Harry and Ron nendoroids are based off of their appearance in the Harry Potter films, though Harry's nendoroid was later updated to have his green eyes from the books instead of Daniel Radcliffe's blue eyes.

-- Animesque: The nendoroid versions of characters based characters from non-anime works become this (such as the Disney Princesses and the Suicide Squad (2016) incarnations of Harley Quinn and The Joker)
+- Animesque: The nendoroid versions of characters based characters from non-anime works become this (such as the Disney Princess, characters from the Marvel Cinematic Universe and DC Extended Universe, and the members of BTS)

 - BFS: The Rathalos Hunter from Monster Hunter: World comes with the Red Wing Greatsword.